GunioRobot/OSync/index.markdown

 * hashType: To be specified if hash is set and is not MD5 (MD5 is assumed) _(Optional)_
  * Note: Use lowercase (md5, sha256)
 * explicit: Does the content contain explicit material?
 False if not specified _(Optional)_
-* blockConsumer: This should stop a consumer from showing this file in their UI.
+* hidden: This should stop a consumer from showing this file in their UI.
 False if not specified _(Optional)_

 <a rel="license" href="http://creativecommons.org/licenses/by-nd/3.0/"><img alt="Creative Commons License" style="border-width:0" src="http://creativecommons.org/images/public/somerights20.png" /></a>